 75. Mairiaux P, Malchaire J. Workers self-pacing in hot conditions: a case study.
 Appl Ergon.
 1985;16(2): 85-90.

 77. Hoorfarasat G, Jaafari M, Omidi L, Salehpour S, Khodakarim S, Haydarnezhad N. Correlation between Heat Strain Score Index and WBGT Index with Physiological Parameters in a Glass Manufacturing Plant.
-Intl J Occup Hygiene.
+Int J Occup Hyg.
 2015;7(4):202-208.

 80. Heidari H, Rahimifard H, Arsang-Jang S, Sahranavard R, Soltanzadeh A. Correlation between Wet Bulb Globe Temperature and Thermal Work Limit Compared to the Modified Threshold Limit of Tympanic Temperature.
-J Occup Hygiene Engin.
+J Occup Hyg Eng.
 2018;4(4): 31-38.
+[In Persian].

 81. Henschel A, Dukes-Dobos FN.
 Proceedings of a NIOSH workshop on recommended heat stress standards.
 US Department of Health and Human Services, Public Health Service, September 1979, Cincinnati, Ohio, USA.